A Formal Separation Between Strategic and Nonstrategic Behavior: Background

 \subsection{Models of Agent Behavior}

 {\ensuremath{A}_{G,i}}

-We now turn to what we term \emph{behavioral models}, functions that return a behavior (a probability distribution over a single agent's action space) for every given game.
-They differ from solution concepts because they represent a prediction of a \emph{single agent's} behavior, rather than a prediction about all agents' joint behavior.
+We now turn to what we term \emph{behavioral models}, functions that return a probability distribution over a single agent's action space for every given game.
+We will often refer to this distribution informally as the model's ``behavior''.
+Unlike a solution concept, which represents a set of joint strategies that are consistent with some criterion, a behavioral model represents a prediction of a single agent's actions.
 Profiles of behavioral models can thus be seen as solution concepts that always encode a single product distribution over a given set of individual behaviors.
 In a later section we consider what can be said about the profiles of behavioral models induced by existing solution concepts.